rsoetirto/rsoetirto/README.md

 🌻 **About me:**
 <br>

 I'm a current M.S.
-Business Analytics candidate at USC (2024).
+Business Analytics candidate at USC.
 I'm interested in the interdisciplinary nature of data-driven storytelling across media, tech, and business.

 Armed with a bachelor's degree in English and and previous work experience in TV and broadcast, my unique background reflects my fervor for synthesizing **communication** and **data**, the **humanities** and the **sciences**, as insperable parts to generate actionable insights.